kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

-Scenario: Preserving annotation associations after a layout update Given an annotation is linked to a text or visual element And another annotation is associated with a specific page within a section When the DTP Specialist updates the preview
+Scenario: Preserving annotation associations after a layout update Given an annotation is linked to a text or visual element When the DTP Specialist updates the preview
   Then the content-linked annotation remains associated with its element And is displayed at the element's new location
-  And the page-level annotation remains associated with the same section And with the same relative page, provided that page still exists

-Scenario: Open annotation target no longer exists Given an Open annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
+Scenario: "Open" annotation target no longer exists Given an "Open" annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
-  Then the annotation remains Open
+  Then the annotation remains "Open"
-  And is flagged for manual reassignment by the Managing Editor.
+  And is flagged for manual reassignment by the Managing Editor

-Scenario: Resolved annotation target no longer exists Given a Resolved annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
+Scenario: "Resolved" annotation target no longer exists Given a "Resolved" annotation's original target is no longer present in the updated layout When the DTP Specialist updates the preview
-  Then the annotation remains Resolved
+  Then the annotation remains "Resolved"
   And is accessible from the correction list
-  And is no longer anchored in the current layout
+  And is no longer displayed in the current layout
 ```

 **Related requirements:** FR-05

 ---